snailsopretty/Roblox.Studio/README.md

 In this repository I will show you both basic scripts and more advanced ones for the Lua programming language and the Roblox Studio program.
 All scripts will be shown in the library, where you can find out more information about the script you need.

-> All descriptions in the scripts are written in both Russian and English.
+All descriptions in the scripts are written in both Russian and English.
 There may be errors and inaccuracies in the English version, but they are not critical.
->All training and project scripts were written by me personally, with the exception of the Roblox documentation.
+All training and project scripts were written by me personally, with the exception of the Roblox documentation.

+> ### General information:
+> You can also find out general information on the [Platform](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals).
+There are several documentations for scripts and programming language: Here is for the programming language [Lua](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals), and here for [Scripts](https://create.roblox.com/docs/scripting/scripts) in general.
+There are also [Instructions](https://create.roblox.com/docs/tutorials/scripting/basic-scripting/intro-to-scripting) for scripts.

 ---